Outer Islands of Mauritius

-The Outer Islands of Mauritius (Îles éparses de Maurice) is the first-level administrative divisions of Mauritius and consists of several outlying islands.
-The Outer Islands of Mauritius are managed under the aegis of the Prime Minister of Mauritius through Prime Minister's Office by the Outer Islands Development Corporation which is the authority empowered under the law to manage the Outer Islands of Mauritius.
+The Outer Islands of Mauritius is the first-level administrative divisions of Mauritius and consists of several outlying islands.
+The Outer Islands of Mauritius are managed under the aegis of the Prime Minister of Mauritius through the Prime Minister's Office by the Outer Islands Development Corporation which is the authority empowered under the law to manage the Outer Islands of Mauritius.
 The Prime Minister is also Minister for Rodrigues, Outer Islands and Territorial Integrity.
 The Constitution of Mauritius states that the Republic of Mauritius includes the islands of Agaléga, Mauritius, Rodrigues, Saint Brandon (Cargados Carajos shoals), Tromelin Island, and the Chagos Archipelago (including Diego Garcia and other associated islands).
-The Chagos Archipelago are set to be returned to Mauritius in 2025, after a long dispute with the United Kingdom.
+The Chagos Archipelago are set to be returned to Mauritius, after a long dispute with the United Kingdom.
 Additionally, France shares a sovereignty claim over Tromelin Island, an uninhabited island between Madagascar and Mauritius's main island.